RuijieThranduil/Draw-Your-City/README.md

 ## 📬 Contact
 📧 ruijiema944@gmail.com
-📍 TUM Department of Architecture
+📍 Technical University of Munich

+---

+> Snap, Sketch, Explore.
+> Your City, Your Vision.

 ---